ICHEC/qpcc/lecture-01/intro-cc-qc.md

 Finally, reading out the results from a quantum computer is also an area of active development to improve accuracy of the measurements and one of the places where error correction can be applied.

-More details on these will be discussed in other QPCC lectures.
+More details on these will be discussed in future lectures.

 ### Quantum computing as an accelerator